LazzyDeveloperr/Cyber-Tunnel/README.md

 ## Customization 🎨

 The core shader properties of the wormhole can be easily styled from `src/components/Tunnel.tsx`.
 Specifically, adjust the `uColor1`, `uColor2`, and `uBgColor` uniform values to instantly change the visual scheme of the tunnel geometry.

-## Assets 🖼️

-Any additional assets like preview images are stored in the `/public/assets` folder.
-Feel free to replace `project-preview.svg` with an actual screenshot or GIF.